liljoker919/seaoki/src/content/blog/pet-friendly-guide-oak-island.md

 ---
-title: 'Complete Pet-Friendly Guide to Oak Island, NC - Dog-Friendly Beaches & Vacation Rentals'
+title: "Complete Pet-Friendly Guide to Oak Island, NC - Dog-Friendly Beaches & Vacation Rentals"
-description: 'Everything you need for a perfect pet-friendly vacation in Oak Island, NC.
+description: "Everything you need for a perfect pet-friendly vacation in Oak Island, NC.
 Dog beach rules, pet-friendly restaurants, packing tips, and the best dog-friendly vacation rentals.
-Bring your furry family members!'
+Bring your furry family members!"
-pubDate: 'Oct 12 2025'
+pubDate: "Oct 12 2025"
-heroImage: '../../assets/dog_beach.jpg'
+heroImage: "../../assets/dog_beach.jpg"
 ---

 Oak Island is one of the most pet-friendly beach destinations on the North Carolina coast!
 Both of our Sea OKI Collection properties welcome your four-legged family members.
 Here's everything you need to know for a perfect pet-friendly vacation: